 Frequently Asked Questions

+What’s the difference between AI workflow automation and traditional automation?
 Traditional automation follows fixed if/then rules – when this trigger fires, do that action.
 AI workflow automation adds intelligence: it can read unstructured content, classify inputs, make routing decisions based on data, generate outputs, and handle exceptions without human intervention.
 The practical difference is how many edge cases you handle before a human needs to step in.

-For most small businesses starting out, Zapier or Make handle the first 80% of needs at a reasonable cost.
-If your workflows involve document processing, content generation, or AI-driven routing, Relevance AI is the next step up.
-Custom builds are typically for businesses with 50+ employees or workflows touching 5+ systems.
+Which AI workflow automation tool is best for small businesses?
+For most small businesses starting out, Zapier or Make handle many simple app-to-app workflows at a reasonable cost.
+If your workflows involve document processing, content generation, or AI-driven routing, Relevance AI or n8n may be the next step up.
+Custom builds are typically for workflows that are sensitive, proprietary, or hard to express in a platform.

+Is AI workflow automation secure for sensitive business data?
 Security varies significantly by tool. n8n with self-hosting gives you complete data control.
 Enterprise platforms (UiPath, IBM Watson) have compliance certifications for regulated industries.
 For highly sensitive data – healthcare, finance, legal – custom builds with explicit data handling controls are generally preferable to SaaS platforms where your data transits third-party infrastructure.

+When does it make sense to hire an agency instead of using a platform?
 When the workflow requires decisions that can’t be encoded as simple rules, when it touches proprietary or sensitive systems, or when the maintenance burden of platform workarounds is growing faster than the value delivered.
 An agency builds to your exact specifications – no compromises from trying to fit a complex workflow into a platform’s constraints.

 arsum: Custom AI Workflows When Platforms Hit Their Limit